The Governing Body

 I have two amazing children - a son aged 17 and a daughter aged 15.
 I love being a mum!

-Father David Hawthorn - Foundation Ex Officio Governor
+Father David Hawthorn - Foundation Ex Officio Governor and Chair of Governors

 I have been ordained a priest for 25 years and all of my ministry has been spent in social deprived parishes, mostly in North to North West of England (apart from 19 months in the South East).
 I have been at St Margaret’s for 13 years which is the longest I have served anywhere and that says something about the challenges and opportunities that Hollinwood and Limeside provides - and which St Margaret’s School is very much a part of!